NickFallman/rsschool-cv/cv.md

 ### Language practice

-Too episodical:
+I've got too episodical practice in spoken and written English.
+The most of my practice - is reading technical documentation.
+The last one happens almost every day.
+Main practice cases:

-**1993** Worked with American colleagues (native speaking) in the Belprint Ltd.
+**1993** Work with American colleagues (native speaking) at Belprint Ltd. (Minsk, Belarus)

-**2005** Cooperative work with "ANDRITZ AG" (Austria) specialists as russian-english technical translator on CTMP production line startup, on "Kartontara" (Pulp and Board Mill), Maykop (Russia).
+**2005** Cooperative work with "ANDRITZ AG" (Austria) specialists as russian-english technical translator in CTMP production line startup, at "Kartontara" Pulp and Board Mill (Maykop, Russia).

-**2007** Cooperative work with "HGH Gaßmann" (Germany) spesialists on a joint project at the Pulp and Paper Mill in Kherson region (Ukraine).
+**2007** Cooperative work with "HGH Gaßmann" (Germany) spesialists in the joint project at the Pulp and Paper Mill in Kherson region (Ukraine).

 **2014** Short travel in the USA.